agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

                         # [43 50]]
 {% endhighlight %}

-And thats it!
+And that's it!
 There's a lot more to the numpy library, and there are a few things I skipped over here, such as what happens when array dimensions don't line up when you're indexing or multiplying them together, so if you're interested, I strongly suggest you head over to the [scipy wiki's